Airbnb reports $834 million 3Q profit as revenue soars

 When companies closed offices in response to the COVID-19 pandemic, that freed some employees to work remotely using video technology, and Airbnb said the result was a huge jump in rentals.

 The San Francisco-based home-sharing company said in a letter to shareholders that it believes the trend of work flexibility will accelerate.
-It noted that major companies including Ford and Amazon have announced flexible work policies, and it predicted others will do the same.
+Airbnb noted that major companies including Ford and Amazon have announced policies that will allow for more remote work, and it predicted others will do the same.

+Those changes in work habits, aided by videoconferencing technology, have helped generate more long stays on Airbnb.
+The company said stays of 28 days or longer were growing even before the pandemic but have picked up more rapidly in the past year.
+Long stays now account for 20% of Airbnb nights booked in the most recent quarter, up from 14% two years ago.

 Airbnb said its net income was nearly four times the $219 million that it earned a year earlier and nearly triple the $267 million it reported in the third quarter of 2019.